SaFest 2026 weeklong programme

 As we are working in collaboration with Lucy Faithful Foundation please ensure you register for this session via this link: Register here

-13:30 Using Social Pedagogy In Children’s Homes In The UK- inspired by Western European Practices - Emmanuel Akpan-Inwang, Lighthouse Pedagogy Trust
+14:00 Using social pedagogy in children’s homes in the UK- inspired by Western European practices - Emmanuel Akpan-Inwang, Lighthouse Pedagogy Trust

 Presentation overview: